itsconnorowens/refundfinder/README.md

-# RefundFinder - Flight Delay Compensation Platform
+# Flghtly - Flight Delay Compensation Platform

 A Next.js application that helps users check their eligibility for flight delay compensation and submit claims.
 Built with TypeScript, Tailwind CSS, and integrated with Airtable, Stripe, and Claude AI.